-According to a study published by Content Marketing Institute, only 40% of business-to-business marketers bother to document their content marketing strategies.
-Do not be a part of that statistic.
+According to a study published by the Content Marketing Institute, 40% of business-to-business marketers document their content marketing strategies.
+You must not want to be a part of those marketers.

 What is a Content Map?

-You can watch this video below to understand what is content mapping easily.
+You can watch this video below to easily understand what content mapping is.

 Who Should Create a Content Map?